LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Platforms.md

 * Students will be enrolled in the Canvas course.
 * Instructors and TAs will be added as teachers.
 * Student grades, including attendance will be recorded in Canvas.
+  * See [grading section](https://github.com/LaunchCodeEducation/intro-to-professional-web-dev/wiki/Grading-and-Student-Progress) for how to grade.

 ## Course Book
 * The [Intro to Professional Web Dev book](https://education.launchcode.org/intro-to-professional-web-dev/) contains the chapters to be read, exercises, studio, and assignments.